ericwbailey/ericwbailey.website/source/writing/tech-metaphors.md

 Formosus was found guilty, stripped of his vestments, and had his papacy retroactively declared null.

+## Ever Given

+A gigantic container ship gets jammed in the Suez Canal.
+In doing so, it blocked global trade, creating ripple effects in every nation's economy.

+The ship’s size is far larger than the original designers of the Suez Canal ever anticipated, making it possible to stretch across the Canal’s entire width.
+Every tugboat Egypt could source was diverted to help extract it, to no avail.

 ## Jefferson Bible

 Officially titled <cite>The Life and Morals of Jesus of Nazareth</cite>, the Jefferson Bible is a religious book constructed by Thomas Jefferson by cutting select passages from the gospels of Matthew, Mark, Luke, and John from the King James Version.
 Jefferson picked, pasting them together to form a narrative better aligned to his worldview.